-I moved from my childhood city Örebro to Stockholm in 1990 to work as an illustrator.
-I had just completed one year of basic art training at Sörängens Folkhögskola in Småland, Sweden, when I was employed by an illustration studio.
-Clients came from various advertising agencies, publishers of science and schoolbooks.
+I started off as an illustrator in 1990.
+I had just completed a year of basic art training at Sörängens folk high-school in Småland, Sweden, when I was employed by an illustration studio in Stockholm.
+I worked for different clients like various advertising agencies, publishers of encyclopedias, science- and schoolbooks.

 In 2011 I started working full time as a freelance illustrator.
-The spectrum of clients now became broader.
-For example, between 2015 – 2017 I was contracted as an expert illustrator and artistic supervisor for the creation of the scenography in the darkride Ragnfrids Saga, at Vikingaliv in Stockholm.
+The spectrum of clients now became somewhat broader.
+For example, between 2015 – 2017 I was contracted as illustrator and artistic supervisor for the creation of the scenography in the darkride “Ragnfrid´s Saga”, at The Viking Museum in Stockholm.

-For shorter periods of time, I’ve worked abroad with foreign partners and my illustrations can nowadays be seen in books, magazines and at museum exhibitions all around the world.
+For shorter periods of time, I’ve worked abroad with foreign partners and my illustrations nowadays can be seen in books, magazines and at different museum exhibitions all around the world.

-For about ten years I ‘ve been making children’s books, published by Bonnier Carlsen.
+For more than ten years I ‘ve been making Children’s Books, published mainly by Bonnier Carlsen.
 I illustrate a series of books for early readers called Riddarskolan (The School for Knights), written by Magnus Ljunggren.
 I have both written and illustrated two books on archaeology for kids: Hitta historien (Finding History) and Vikingar (Vikings).
-I also illustrate a series of books about a Viking Age boy and a girl called Halvdan & Meia, written by Martin Widmark.
+I’ve also illustrated a series of adventure books about the boy Halvdan Viking, written by Martin Widmark.

-My own books, as well as Riddarskolan and Halvdan & Meia, are translated to different languages and published in Europe, The Middle East and China.
-From October 2018 the feature movie Halvdan Viking (Halvdan the Viking) can be seen on cinemas in Sweden.
+My own books, as well as Riddarskolan and Halvdan & Meia, have been translated to different languages and published in Europe, The Middle East and China.
+In the autumn of 2018 the feature movie Halvdan Viking was shown in Swedish cinemas and national TV4, still available for online streaming.

 - 2016: The Carl von Linné-plaquette for “Vikingar” – Best Popular science book for children and young readers.